LesPerras.com

 When I installed this implementation of Laravel, I used a tutorial.
 It introduced me to Data-tables with jquery.
 I love them.
 I decided they would be great for a site I have.

 The Datatables are free except for the editor function.
 I downloaded the free part as a quick test and tried them out on my site.
 They worked great.
-I had a few problems with the download section - the meaning of the buttons was unclear to me, but I got them working without too many problems.
+This relates to my experience setting up an MVC framework from scratch in My First MVC.
+Despite initial difficulties, I learned that understanding the underlying concepts can make all the difference.
+Similarly, with Datatables, having a clear understanding of how the buttons work was crucial for a smooth setup.
 So far, so good.

 Editor